IBM/datastax-cassandra-clickstream/README.md

 * Hit the **Download** button
 * Extract the zip file:
   * On some platforms, double-click on the `.gz` file to unzip it
-  * Or use the tar command: `tar -xvf cqlsh-<version>-bin.tar.gz`
+  * Otherwise use the tar command: `tar -xvf cqlsh-<version>-bin.tar.gz`
 * The `cqlsh` executable is under the `bin` subdirectory

-#### Get your secure connection bundle

-Download the credentials from your provisioned service on IBM Cloud.
-They come in a zip file and include information about the hostname and certificates you can use for SSL based auth.

 #### Connect using CSQLSH

-Provide your user, password and path to the compressed file that contains the certificate to the CQLSH command:
+Provide your user, password and path to the secure connection bundle to the CQLSH command:

 ```shell
 ./bin/cqlsh -u admin -p <password> -b /<path_to_secure-connect-bundle.zip>